rpatel06/RP-INST126-Final/README.md

 - The game will tell the player how long the word is.
 - The game will force the player to try to remember all the letters guessed so far, instead of displaying a list.

 This game is created by Riya Patel for INST126.
-This game has contributions through our Code Review assignment since Medhnaa Saran reviewed my Consolidation #2, and Course Materials such as Zoom recordings and presentations were significantly helpful when creating this game.
+This game has contributions through our Code Review and Pair Programming assignments since Medhnaa Saran reviewed my Consolidation #2, and Course Materials such as Zoom recordings and presentations were significantly helpful when creating this game.